 Meals

 Students living in residence halls contract for a variety of meal plans.
 Meal plans and meals on a cash basis are available to non-residents.
+For more information, see the Housing Services Website: housing.iit.edu.

 Housing Deposit Fee